buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 In this immense desert lurk gigantic monsters.
 Some hidden under the sand use telluric sense to hunt their prey, others gigantic dinosaurs hunt any prey that may come along.

-Every creature in this desert is gigantic, monstrous, and disproportionate in appearance, almost as if born from someone's nightmare.
+Every creature in this desert is gigantic, monstrous, and disproportionate in appearance, almost as if born from someone' \*\*s nightmare.

 The same vegetation in the few oases present is enormous and hypertrophic.
 No creature born here can leave, no creature that dies here truly gives up its place.
 Legend has it that every *monster* in this desert is actually a creature that died here.
 Depending on the power of the creature, it is reborn as a more gigantic hungry monster.